 - The healthcare provider breached that duty.
 Healthcare providers must provide an “accepted standard of medical care” that would be expected of other reasonable healthcare providers put in a similar situation.
 This can be very difficult to prove and usually requires expert testimony to establish what reasonable course of action would normally be taken and how the healthcare provider failed to meet (breached) the accepted standard of medical care.

 - The patient suffered an injury.
 Even if you can prove you had a relationship with the provider and the care was not acceptable, if you were not injured, legally, there was no negligence.
 You must also prove that you were injured.

 - There is proof that the healthcare provider’s breach caused the injury.
 Finally, you must prove that the injury is a result of the action (or inaction) of the healthcare provider.
 If you can prove your medical negligence claim, the compensation that you receive is based on the extent of the injuries caused by the healthcare provider’s behavior.

 Gathering the documentation you need to prove medical malpractice can be difficult and time- consuming.
-You should contact a medical malpractice attorney as soon as possible if you think you are the victim of medical negligence.
+You should contact a personal injury lawyer Bronx as soon as possible if you think you are the victim of medical negligence.

 Call for a free consultation with a Bronx medical negligence attorney

 If you want to know whether a medical error is actually medical negligence or malpractice, Bronx attorney Evan W. Kohn can help you get appropriate compensation for your physical, emotional and financial injuries.
 Contact The Law Offices of Evan W. Kohn online or by calling 718-409-5500 to arrange a free consultation about your case.